bmilde/digiling21/README.md

 is_published = False
 ```

 True / False: boolean values.
-Case sensisive!
+Case sensisive! true / false will give an error.
+The 4 most basic types in Python are:

+Integers (int): 42

+Floating numbers (float): 4.67869

+Strings (str): 'test'

+Boolean (bool): True or False

-(Its also possible to store more complex objects in variables and we'll discuss this in the future)
+They are used depending on the information that you need to store in memory.
+Its also possible to store more complex objects in variables and we'll discuss this in the future.

 Excercise: